sassoftware/sasoptpy/doc/guide/workflow.rst

 Limitations
 -----------

-- Nonlinear models can only be solved using runOptmodel action, hence requires SAS Viya version to be greater than or equal to 3.4.
+- Nonlinear models can be solved only using the runOptmodel action, and requires the SAS Viya version to be 3.4 or later.
-- User defined decomposition blocks are only available in MPS mode, hence only works with client-side data.
+- User defined decomposition blocks are available only in MPS mode, and therefore only works with client-side data.
 - Mixed usage (client-side and server-side data) may not work in some cases.
-  A quick fix would be transferring the data, in either direction.
+  A quick fix would be transferring the data in either direction.